Trump listens in court as lawyers argue over whether to dismiss his classified documents case

 Trump sat at the defense table at the federal court in Fort Pierce with his hands clasped, listening intently to the arguments.
 Smith, who brought the case, was also in the courtroom, but there was no visible interaction between the two men.

+The hearing is the second this month in the case in Florida, one of four prosecutions Trump confronts as he seeks to reclaim the White House.
+Cannon heard arguments on March 1 on when to set a trial date, but has not yet ruled.
+Prosecutors have pressed the judge to set a date for this summer, while Trump's lawyers are seeking to put it off until after the election.

 Later Thursday, Cannon was expected to hear arguments on another motion to dismiss the case that centers on the Presidential Records Act.
-Trump's lawyers say that statute gave him the authority to designate the documents as personal and maintain possession of them after his presidency.
+Trump’s lawyers say that statute gave him the authority to designate as personal property the records he took with him to Mar-a-Lago, which prosecutors say included top-secret information and documents related to nuclear programs and the military capabilities of the U.S. and foreign adversaries.

 It is not surprising that defense lawyers are seeking dismissal of the case based on the Presidential Records Act given that the legal team has repeatedly invoked the statute since the FBI's August 2022 search of Mar-a-Lago.